opengl-tutorials/ogl/beginners-tutorials/tutorial-2-the-first-triangle/index.markdown

 }
 {% endhighlight %}

-gl_Position is one of the few built-in variables : you <em>have </em>to assign some value to it.
+gl_Position is one of the few built-in variables : you *have *to assign some value to it.
 Everything else is optional; we'll see what "everything else" means in Tutorial 4.

 # Our Fragment Shader